Careless Memories: Music video

 The video was shot in Soho and directed by Perry Haines, who went on to form i-D magazine.

 There are two different cuts of this video.
 The second version, which was included in the Duran Duran video album released in 1983, features minor re-edits of certain scenes.
 The original version of the video was finally released on the Duran Duran album 2010 2CD+DVD remaster.

 B-sides and bonus tracks

 The song "Khanada" was included as the B-side to the single.
 The UK 12" release also included a cover version of David Bowie's "Fame" on the B-side.

-In Japan, the two B-sides were released on the Nite Romantics EP, along with night versions of "Girls on Film" and "Planet Earth".
+In Japan, the two B-sides were released on the Nite Romantics EP, along with night versions (dance remixes) of "Girls on Film" and "Planet Earth".

 Critical reception

 Upon its release in April 1981, Smash Hits reviewer Mark Ellen wrote: "Sensibly side-stepping the over-ploughed "sensitive" disco field (Spandau etc.), the persuasive force of the ten ton drum sound is not lost on this lot.
 Buried beneath layers of silk finish is a construction so staggeringly basic you wonder if their punk roots don't extend back to the Dry-Ice Age."